-If you're looking to find out what it takes to build a Polywrap Wasm wrapper, you've come to the right place!
+If you're looking to find out what it takes to build a Polywrap wrap, you've come to the right place!
 This guide will help you understand Polywrap's core concepts.
-If you haven't checked out our Start Here section yet, we recommend visiting that section first.
+If you haven't checked out our Quick Start section yet, we recommend visiting that section first.

 In this guide, we'll download a simple but complete project to help us get started.
-We'll look at the different folders and files that make up a Polywrap wrapper, such as the GraphQL schema and WebAssembly implementations.
-Then, we'll dive in and add more code to these existing files to expand the functionality of our wrapper.
-Finally, we'll learn about the different ways you can build and deploy your wrapper so that other devs can integrate your wrapper into their own apps!
+We'll look at the different folders and files that make up a Polywrap wrap, such as the GraphQL schema and WebAssembly implementations.
+Then, we'll dive in and add more code to these existing files to expand the functionality of our wrap.
+Finally, we'll learn about the different ways you can build and deploy your wrap so that other devs can integrate your wrap into their own apps!

 NB: No Solidity or smart contract knowledge is required to use the guide!